soundpress/RulesOfNYC/docs/c16/index.rst

       (iv) When the conversion of a unit to a non-residential conforming use reduces the number of IMD units below three or two, as provided by MDL § 281(5), the IMD status for the building and for the remaining IMD units in the building, and the protections provided in Article 7-C to the protected occupants will not be eliminated.

-      (v) Notwithstanding the provisions of 29 RCNY § 2-01(l) of these Rules, if conversion of a unit to a non-residential conforming use increases the costs of legalization under MDL § 284 for the remaining IMD units, the additional increased costs must be paid by the owner and may not be passed through to the remaining residential occupants pursuant to Article 7-C and these Rules.
+      (v) Notwithstanding the provisions of 29 RCNY § 2-01(l), if conversion of a unit to a non-residential conforming use increases the costs of legalization under MDL § 284 for the remaining IMD units, the additional increased costs must be paid by the owner and may not be passed through to the remaining residential occupants pursuant to Article 7-C and these Rules.

    (2) Residential use.
 If the unit is to remain residential after a sale of rights pursuant to MDL § 286(12), the owner remains subject to all of the requirements of Article 7-C, these rules and orders of the Loft Board, including the legalization requirements of MDL § 284, except that the unit is no longer subject to rent regulation where coverage under Article 7-C was the sole basis for such rent regulation.
-The exemption from rent regulation will not be permitted if there is a finding by the Loft Board of harassment as to any occupant(s) in the IMD unit which has not been terminated pursuant to 29 RCNY § 2-02(d)(2) of these rules.
+The exemption from rent regulation will not be permitted if there is a finding by the Loft Board of harassment as to any occupant(s) in the IMD unit which has not been terminated pursuant to 29 RCNY § 2-02(d)(2).

    (3) Termination of harassment.
 If a sale of rights pursuant to MDL § 286(12) occurs during the period between the date of the order finding harassment and the date of the order terminating the harassment finding, the sale of rights does not relieve the owner of the requirements of Article 7-C, including rent regulation, and the owner may not convert the unit to non-residential use.
 The effect of a termination of harassment finding applies prospectively only.